Mirroring: Interviews

-Additionally, mirroring may play a role in how well an individual fares in a job interview.
-Within a study conducted by Word, Zanna and Cooper, interviewers were instructed to follow specific types of body language in different experimental conditions.
-In one condition, interviewers were instructed to demonstrate distant and uninterested body language (such as leaning away or avoiding eye contact), and in another condition, they were asked to demonstrate more welcoming body language (such as smiling and making eye contact).
-As a result, the individuals being interviewed began to mirror the actions of the interviewer, and thus the individuals in the condition with less friendly body language fared worse within the interview than did individuals in the friendly condition.
-The study demonstrates that the initial attitudes that an interviewer may have of the individual being interviewed may affect the performance of the interviewee due to mirroring.
+Additionally, mirroring has been shown to influence an individual's performance in job interviews.
+In a study by Word, Zanna and Cooper, interviewers were instructed to study types of body language under different experimental conditions.
+In one condition, interviewers were instructed to display distant and uninterested body language, such as leaning away or avoiding eye contact.
+In another condition, interviewers were to demonstrate more welcoming body language, such as smiling and making eye contact.
+Since individuals being interviewed mirrored the body language of the interviewer, the study found that the individuals subject to less friendly body language fared worse in the interview than individuals subject to welcoming body language.
+The study suggests that the initial attitude adopted by an interviewer may affect the performance of the interviewee as a result of mirroring.

-Effects of lacking
+Lack of ability

-Individuals with autism or other social difficulties may be less likely to exhibit mirroring, as they may be less unconsciously and consciously aware of the actions of others.
+Individuals with autism or other social difficulties may be less likely to engage in mirroring, as they may be less unconsciously and consciously aware of the social actions of others.
 This factor may cause additional difficulties for the individuals, as without mirroring, establishing connections with other people may be more difficult.
 Additionally, other individuals may be less likely to build rapport with the person, as without mirroring the person may seem more dissimilar and less friendly.
 Individuals who are not unconsciously aware of the gesture may have difficulties in social situations, as they may be less able to understand another person's perspective without it being explicitly stated, and thus may not understand covert cues that are often used in the social world.
 It is possible for autistic individuals to deliberately learn and become aware of these cues.